Get

 Image Credit: Flower_Garden, Shutterstock

 The Chow Chow is a big dog, so they may resemble a lion more than they do a domestic housecat, but they have some feline-like traits that are worth mentioning.
 This breed is notoriously clean and easy to housetrain, much like a cat.
 They are also stubborn and willful, which are traits that cats are no strangers to.
-This is a powerful dog breed with a unique personality, so they are best suited to owners who have experience with the breed.
+This is a powerful dog breed with a unique personality, so they are best suited to owners with experience with the breed.

 3. Papillon